mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 All Church records, reports, and data should be protected against unauthorized access, change, destruction, or disclosure.
 This information should be kept in a safe place.
 Highly sensitive records, including computer printouts, should be kept in a locked drawer or cabinet in the leader’s office when they are not being used.

 Where possible, electronic copies of records, reports, and data should be encrypted and password protected.
 Lost or stolen Church-owned devices or storage media should be reported promptly at [incidents.ChurchofJesusChrist.org](https://riskonnectrmd--c.visualforce.com/apex/IncidentMgmtPortal_mobile).
-Misuse of Church information should also be reported.
+Misuse of Church information, including personal data, should also be reported.

+A membership council may be necessary in serious cases of misuse of personal data (see [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number34-p143#title_number34)).
+Such misuse includes deliberately entering false information in Church systems or intentionally using or sharing personal data for non-Church purposes.

 33.9.1.1